ndx218/esay-work/README.md

 # EasyWork

-AI-powered homework assistant using GPT + Humanizer integration.
+AI-powered assignment assistant with GPT and Humanizer integration.